 This course provides the student with instruction on joint design, joint preparation, and fit-up of groove welds in accordance with applicable welding codes.
 Emphasis is placed on safe operation, joint design, joint preparation, and fit-up.
 Upon completion, students should be able to identify the proper joint design, joint preparation and fit-up of groove welds in accordance with applicable welding codes.
-Prerequisite: As required by College

-WDT 122 SMAW FILLET/OFC LAB
+WDT 122: SMAW Fillet/OFC Lab

 This course is designed to introduce the student to the proper set-up and operation of the shielded metal arc welding equipment.
 Emphasis is placed on striking and controlling the arc, and proper fit up of fillet joints.
 This course is also designed to instruct students in the safe operation of oxy-fuel cutting.
 Upon completion, students should be able to make fillet welds in all positions using electrodes in the F-3 groups in accordance with applicable welding code and be able to safely operate oxy-fuel equipment and perform those operations as per the applicable welding code.
-Prerequisite: As required by College

-WDT SMAW FILLET/PAC/CAC LAB 123
+WDT 123: SMAW Fillet/Pac/CAC Lab

 This course is designed to introduce the student to the proper set-up and operation of the shielded metal arc welding equipment.
 Emphasis is placed on striking and controlling the arc, and proper fit up of fillet joints.
 This course is also designed to instruct students in the safe operation of plasma arc and carbon arc cutting.
 Upon completion, students should be able to make fillet welds in all positions using electrodes in the F-4 groups in accordance with applicable welding code and be able to safely operate plasma arc and carbon arc equipment and perform those operations as per applicable welding code.
-Prerequisite: As required by College